The Mixos manual

 Drag to reveal the rust layer.
 The mask on the right — white shows, black hides — decides exactly where it appears.

-Paint masks
+Paint & procedural masks

 Masks from baked maps